radiantlogic-v8/documentation-new/documentation/monitoring-and-alerts/monitoring-and-alerts.md

 ## Monitoring in Environment Operations Center

->[!warn] - Only SaaS deployments have access to Environment Operations Center.
+>[!note] Only SaaS deployments have access to Environment Operations Center.
 Self-managed deployments of RadiantOne do not.

 In Environment Operations Center, navigate to the Monitoring section and select the environment, application, dashboard, RadiantOne node to monitor and time range.